configurator/git-utils/README.md

-`git incoming`      | Shows incoming changes (this doesn't contact the server, so it's recommended to use `git fetch` first) `git outgoing`      | Shows outgoing changes (which would be pushed to a remote server with `git push`) `git rstatus`       | Shows complete status as compared to the origin (or other specified remote branch) `git sync`          | Performs a pull, merge/rebase, then a push.
+`git incoming`      | Shows incoming changes (this doesn't contact the server, so it's recommended to use `git fetch` first) `git outgoing`      | Shows outgoing changes (which would be pushed to a remote server with `git push`) `git rstatus`       | Shows complete status as compared to the origin (or other specified remote branch) `git compare-branches` | Compares the list of local branches with branches on a remote `git sync`          | Performs a pull, merge/rebase, then a push.
 Can stash unsaved changes and pop afterwords `git srebase`       | Performs an interactive rebase, stashing (and popping afterwards) if there are any local changes